jbx-protocol/juice-docs-v1/protocol/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/redeemtokensof.md

 {% tab title="Step by step" %}
 **Holders can redeem their tokens to claim the project's overflowed tokens, or to trigger rules determined by the project's current funding cycle's data source.**

-_Only a token holder or a designated operator can redeem it's tokens._
+_Only a token holder or a designated operator can redeem its tokens._

 #### Definition